Dolmades (Stuffed Grape Leaves) Recipe

 Dolmades: A Popular Greek Dish

 This is actually my mum's recipe, and she got it from her mum (my yiayia), who most likely got it from her own mother.
-I can imagine that over the years the recipe has changed somewhat, though probably not a lot.
+I can imagine that the recipe has changed somewhat over the years, though probably not a lot.

 I also usually cook my dolmades in the oven because I love them crunchy.
 Yum.

-The picture below is before they're cooked, so they look sort of dry.
+The picture above shows them before they're cooked, so they look sort of dry.
 But don't you love how neatly wrapped up they are?

 - 500 grams minced beef, lamb, or chicken (optional)